Table of Contents

 Step 4: In the “personalblogily” folder, you’ll find the function.php file as shown below.

-Step 5: Now right-click on the “functions.php” file and then click on Edit.
+Step 5: Right-click on the “functions.php” file and click Edit.

-Step 6: Next add the below code snippets as shown in the image below to automatically install all plugin and theme updates.
+Step 6: Add the code snippets in the image below to automatically install all plugin and theme updates.

 For plugins: